kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 Parent `Gateways` MUST NOT have `ListenerSet` listeners in their `status.listeners` conditions list.

-Implementations MUST support a new `Gateway` status field `AttachedListeners` that specifies the count of ListenerSets attached to the Gateway.

 ### ListenerSet Conditions

 `ListenerSets` have a top-level `Accepted` and `Programmed` conditions.